 This section evaluates the effects on water quality associated with the longer time-lag required to prepare an individual environmental assessment and NEPA documentation for each vesselgrounding event.
-Under Alternative 1, restoration methods would be evaluated in each individual NEPA document and therefore are not considered under Alternative 1 in this RP/PEIS.
+Under Alternative 1, restoration methods would be evaluated in each individual NEPA document and therefore are not considered under Alternative 1 in this Plan/PEIS.

 Minor adverse direct effects are anticipated as a result of the longer time-lag associated with Alternative 1.
 Higher than normal turbidity levels at the injury site could be expected after a grounding event as waves and bottom currents suspend particulate matter generated from both biological and geological impacts.
 Bottom paint and fouling agents could continuously release toxic chemicals into the water column and degrade water quality at the site.
 These impacts may either be short-term or long-term (6 months to 2 years).
-The prolonged presence of fuel or toxic chemicals at the site is also expected to have a minor adverse impact; however, this impact would be short-term as it is anticipated that removal and abatement would occur within days of the grounding incident.

 Indirect minor adverse effects associated with this alternative may include degradation of water quality adjacent to an injury site.
 Turbidity levels above ambient conditions may occur in adjacent waters as fine material is re-suspended to the water column as a result of modified current flows, absence of a secure reef structure within and adjacent to the injury area, and wave action from storm events.
-As discussed above, the presence of toxic chemicals could also degrade water quality adjacent to an injury area.
+As discussed above, the release of toxic chemicals from bottom paint and fouling agents could also degrade water quality adjacent to an injury area.
 These impacts may be either short-term or long-term and are expected to last from 6 months to 2 years.